 70. describes a population in terms of its size, structure, and distribution.

-A. Economics

-B. Demographics

-C. Psychographics

-D. Geographics

-E. Lifestyles

-71. Dale has to write a research report about Poland in his International Marketing class.
-One aspect

-he must learn about the country is its size, structure, and distribution.
+A. Economics B. Demographics C. Psychographics D. Geographics E. Lifestyles 71.
+Dale has to write a research report about Poland in his International Marketing class.
+One aspect he must learn about the country is its size, structure, and distribution.
 What does this represent?

-A. psychographics

-B. geography

-C. demographics

-D. economics

-E. lifestyles

-72. With respect to demographics, which of the following refers to the number of individuals in a

-society?

-A. distribution

-B. size

-C. structure

-D. dispersion

-E. concentration

-73. The population of the United States is over 300 million people.
-With respect to demographics, this

-number represents

-A. size

-B. structure

-C. dispersion

-D. density

-E. concentration

-74. With respect to demographics, which of the following describes the society in terms of age, income, education, and occupation?
+A. psychographics B. geography C. demographics D. economics E. lifestyles 72.
+With respect to demographics, which of the following refers to the number of individuals in a society?
+A. distribution B. size C. structure D. dispersion E. concentration 73.
+The population of the United States is more than 300 million people.
+With respect to demographics, this number represents A. size B. structure C. dispersion D. density E. concentration 74.
+With respect to demographics, which of the following describes the society in terms of age, income, education, and occupation?
+A. size B. distribution C. concentration D. structure E. composition

-A. size

-B. distribution

-C. concentration

-D. structure

-E. composition

 75. refers to the physical location of individuals in terms of geographic region and rural, suburban, and urban location.

-A. Size

-B. Structure

-C. Distribution

-D. Dispersion

-E. Concentration

-76. is based on the cost of a standard market basket of products bought in each country.

-A. Adjusted gross income (AGI)

-B. Gross domestic product (GDP)

-C. Per capita income (PCI)

-D. Purchasing power parity (PPP)

-E. Cross-cultural purchasing power (CPP)

-77. Which country has the largest percentage of its citizens older than 60 years of age?

-A. Philippines

-B. Canada

-C. United States

-D. Japan

-E. Saudi Arabia

-78. Using one marketing strategy across various cultures is referred to as

-A. standardization

-B. optimization

-C. cross-culturalization

-D. marketing imperialism

-E. cross-fertilization

-Which one of these factors is not true regarding glocalization: A. Standardized marketing can offer a cost savings.
+A. Size B. Structure C. Distribution D. Dispersion E. Concentration 76. is based on the cost of a standard market basket of products bought in each country.
+A. Adjusted gross income (AGI) B. Gross domestic product (GDP) C. Per capita income (PCI) D. Purchasing power parity (PPP) E. Cross-cultural purchasing power (CPP) 77.
+Which country has the largest percentage of its citizens older than 60 years of age?
+78. A. Philippines B. Canada C. United States D. Japan E. Saudi Arabia Using one marketing strategy across various cultures is referred to as A. standardization B. optimization C. cross-culturalization D. marketing imperialism E. cross-fertilization 79.
+Which one of these factors is NOT true regarding glocalization?
+A. Standardized marketing can offer a cost savings.
 B. Uniformity is always possible.
 C. Values and demographics require adapting to cultural differences.
 D. An ad that appeals to some countries might be inappropriate in others.
 E. All of these factors are true.

-Which of the following is a key consideration for each geographic market that a firm is A. Is the geographic area homogenous or heterogeneous with respect to culture?
+80. Which of the following is a key consideration for each geographic market that a firm is contemplating?
+A. Is the geographic area homogenous or heterogeneous with respect to culture?
 B. What needs can this product or a version of it fill in this culture?
 C. What are the distribution, political, and legal structures for the product?
 D. In what ways can we communicate about the product?
-E. all of the above Unilever is highly successful in marketing its laundry products outside of the U.S. Which factors do they use to adapt within and across countries where they do business?
-A. cultural homogeneity B. ethical implications C. affordability D. infrastructure E. all of the above
+E. All of the above are key considerations.
+81. Unilever is highly successful in marketing its laundry products outside of the United States.
+Which factors do they use to adapt within and across countries where they do business?
+A. cultural homogeneity B. ethical implications C. affordability D. infrastructure E. all of the above True / False Questions 82.
+Two companies cannot use the same logo and brand name when operating in different countries.
+True False 83.
+Marketing across cultural boundaries is a difficult and challenging task.
+True False 84.
+While culture heavily influences marketing strategy, culture is not influenced by marketing strategy.
+True False 85.
+Global citizens are highly concentrated in the United States and the United Kingdom.
+True False 86.
+Cultures are static and rarely change.
+True False 87.
+Other-oriented values reflect a society's view of the appropriate relationships between individuals and groups within that society.